poojahoza/NeuralNets-Playground/README.md

 # NeuralNets-Playground
 Tackling Neural Networks

-Implementing neural networks with simple examples to understand the magic behind it
+Implementing neural networks with simple examples to understand the magic behind it!